PentaHelix/pentahelix.github.io/about.md

 I am a Student born in 1997.
 I quickly started to develop an interest in computers and programming.
-I program in JS, PHP, Java, Haxe, C# and Python
+I program in JS, PHP, SQL, Java, Haxe, C# and Python

 ### More Information